Wynncraft/WynncraftAPI/Ingredient-API/README.md

 # Wynncraft Ingredient Resource

 ## Rate-Limit
-The Rate Limit for the Player Resource is 600 requests per 30 minutes per IP.
+The Rate Limit for the Ingredient Resource is 600 requests per 30 minutes per IP.

 ## Get
 ------